Clara Winthrop

-Clara Bowdoin Winthrop (born March 12, 1876, Boston, Massachusetts - died March 15, 1969) was a philanthropist, art collector, and relative of John Kerry, a U.S. Senator and former presidential candidate.
+Clara Bowdoin Winthrop (March 12, 1876 – March 15, 1969) was an American philanthropist, art collector, and relative of John Kerry, a U.S. Senator and former presidential candidate.
+She was a member of the Winthrop family.

+Life

+Winthrop was born March 12, 1876 in Boston, Massachusetts, the older of two daughters, to Robert Charles Winthrop Jr. (1834–1905) and Elizabeth Winthrop (née Mason).
+She had a younger sister, Margaret Tyndal Winthrop (1880–1970), who married James Grant Forbes (1879–1955), of the Forbes family.

-Winthrop was the daughter of Robert and Elizabeth Winthrop and a descendant of John Winthrop.
-As an adult, she was a wealthy and childless philanthropist, funding the education of John Kerry, her sister's grandson.
+Her paternal grandfather was Robert C. Winthrop, hence she is a direct descendant of John Winthrop.
+As an adult, she was primarily known as a wealthy and childless philanthropist, funding the education of John Kerry, her sister's grandson.
 The Boston Globe wrote: